wp-plugins/skype-online-status/readme.txt

 = I would like to contribute.
 Is that possible? =

 Ofcource!
 What did you have in mind?
 Monetary funding is always appreciated but if you can help me out in development, that's cool too :) Right now, translation (.mo) files are MORE then welcome!
-Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") (also included in the latest package) for more info.
+Read [translation instructions http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions" (also included in the latest package) for more info.

-Any small donation via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=Skype%20Online%20Status&item_number=2%2e6%2e2%2e9&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8 "PayPal Donate") to keep me developing is _**VERY**_ welcome.
+Any small donation via [PayPal https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=Skype%20Online%20Status&item_number=2%2e6%2e2%2e9&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8 "PayPal Donate") to keep me developing is _**VERY**_ welcome.
 Thanks!

 Read more on usage in the **Quick Guide** section of your WordPress Options > Skype Status page, available after installation.